MohamedKamel3/notes-app/README.md

 * Basic Usage:
   - Tap `+` to create a new main note
   - Press Tab/indent button to create sub-notes
-  - Swipe left on any note for actions (delete, archive)
-  - Long-press to drag and reorganize notes

 * Advanced Features:
-  - Prefix with `-` for bullet points
   - Add date automatically with `/date` shortcut
-  - Use `#tag` for categorization (shown in screenshot)
-  - Pin important notes to top with star icon

 ## Navigation

 * Main Screen:
   - Vertical list of all top-level notes
-  - Expand/collapse with arrow icons
-  - Search bar at top (hidden in current version)

-* Note Actions:
-  - Swipe right to complete/check-off
-  - Swipe left for delete/archive
-  - Tap and hold to drag to new position

-* Settings:
-  - Access via gear icon in top-right
-  - Toggle dark/light mode
-  - Change default date format
-  - Export notes as text/markdown

 ## Support